 School districts receive the vast majority of general education revenue from state aid payments (charter schools receive their general education revenue entirely in state aid).
 The mix of aid and levy is designed to equalize local tax burdens.
 A school finance program that provides the same amount of total revenue per pupil unit to each district and requires the same tax rate of local effort is said to be fully equalized.
-Under an equalized system, the higher a district's property wealth per pupil unit, the lower the amount of education aid the district receives from the state for that program and the higher the amount of revenue provided through the local district's property tax.
+Under an equalized system, the higher a district's property wealth per pupil unit, the lower the amount of revenue provided through the local district's property tax.

 Student Achievement Levy.
-For four years, beginning in fiscal year 2015, a general education levy, called the student achievement levy, was reinstated.
-The levy is set as the adjusted net tax capacity rate required to raise \$20 million statewide in the first three years and \$10 million statewide in its last scheduled year (fiscal year 2018).
+For four years only, beginning in fiscal year 2015, a general education levy, called the student achievement levy, was reinstated.
+The levy was set as the adjusted net tax capacity rate required to raise \$20 million statewide in the first three years and \$10 million statewide in its last scheduled year (fiscal year 2018).